 As usual, the A's have talent and depth up and down the line up without having a bona fide superstar.
 First baseman Matt Olson and third baseman Matt Chapman both hit 36 home runs while winning a Gold Glove in 2019.
 Last season, Olson hit just .195 and Chapman needed surgery to repair a torn right hip labrum, so the team will be hoping for a return to form this year from the duo.

 The Mariners made headlines for all the wrong reasons over the offseason when former chief executive Kevin Mather made widely published disparaging comments about his team's players.
 Hopes are that A.L.
 Rookie of the Year Kyle Lewis and a host of young prospects can put the focus back onto the field, but it doesn't look like this will be the year that they break their 19-year playoff drought, the longest in North American professional sports.

 Aaron Judge and Giancarlo Stanton have struggled to stay healthy, but the Yankees have maintained their Bronx Bombers moniker with slugging power up and down the line up.
-Gerrit Cole, Corey Kluber and Jameson Taillon form the core of a tough rotation as well, and the Yanks have their sights set high this year, but they have stumbled out of the gates, bringing out the boo-birds in the Bronx.
+Gerrit Cole, Corey Kluber and Jameson Taillon form the core of a tough rotation as well.
+The Yanks have their sights set high this year, but they have stumbled out of the gates, bringing out the boo-birds in the Bronx.

 The Rays were the best team in the American League last year and took the Dodgers to six games in the World Series.
 Almost the entire roster returns for another run, including Randy Arozarena, who burst onto the scene, hitting a Babe Ruth-like .377 with 10 homers in 20 postseason games.
 Starters Blake Snell and Charlie Morton are gone, but the Rays always seem to find quality innings from unlikely sources.
 Look for the Rays to be in the thick of things again in the most workmanlike way possible.